CarolinMelcher/Bachelor-Thesis---smoothing-SAA-for-minimizing-CVaR/README.md

-This repository contains MATLAB scripts for minimizing Conditional Value at Risk (CVaR) using a smoothing sample average approximation approach.
+This repository contains MATLAB scripts for minimizing Conditional Value at Risk (CVaR) using a smoothing sample average approximation (SSAA) approach.

 The main script **cvar_ssaa.m** implements the optimization routine: it generates Monte Carlo samples, smooths the CVaR objective via **psi_N.m**, and then calls fmincon to return the optimal portfolio weights, the CVaR value, the elapsed computation time, and the number of solver iterations.